SeeMirra/Wingman/README.md

 ```
 generate_embedding_github/pdf.py
-• Break apart your input data into managable chunks
+• Break apart your input data into manageable chunks
 • Send chunked data to Ray Serve Cluster
 • Use Ray Cluster to create an embedding from our input chunks